dhellmann/pymotw-3/source/difflib/index.rst

    * :pydoc:`difflib`

-   * `Pattern Matching: The Gestalt Approach
+   * `"Pattern Matching: The Gestalt Approach"
      <http://www.drdobbs.com/database/pattern-matching-the-gestalt-approach/184407970>`__
-     -- Discussion of a similar algorithm by John W. Ratcliff and D. E. Metzener published in Dr. Dobb’s Journal in July, 1988.
+     -- Discussion of a similar algorithm by John W. Ratcliff and D. E. Metzener published in *Dr. Dobb’s Journal* in July, 1988.